Ralph DeLoach

 Ralph Alan DeLoach (January 13, 1957 – April 21, 2022) was an American professional football player who was a defensive end in the National Football League (NFL).
 He played one game for the New York Jets in 1981.
-He played college football for the California Golden Bears, and was drafted by the Dallas Cowboys in the fourth round of the 1979 NFL Draft.
+He played college football for the California Golden Bears, and was drafted by the Dallas Cowboys in the fourth round of the 1979 NFL draft.

-Early years
+Early life

 DeLoach was born in Sacramento, California, on January 13, 1957.
 He attended Sacramento High School in his hometown.
 He accepted a football scholarship from the University of California, Berkeley; Robert Rozier was his roommate from 1977 to 1978.
 He was also teammates with Rozier on the California Golden Bears, along with Paul Jones, George Freitas, and Jim Breech.

 As a junior DeLoach earned First-team All-Pacific-8 and All-West coast honors.
 He was subsequently named co-captain in 1978.
 During his senior year, he tied for the team lead with six quarterback sacks and twelve tackles for losses.
 DeLoach was honored as the Bears' most valuable defensive lineman in 1977–1979, having earlier been named its most improved lineman in 1976.
 He was given the award for outstanding senior from Northern California in 1978.

 Professional career

 Dallas Cowboys

-DeLoach was drafted by the Dallas Cowboys in the fourth round (109th overall selection) of the 1979 NFL Draft.
+DeLoach was drafted by the Dallas Cowboys in the fourth round (109th overall selection) of the 1979 NFL draft.
 He was waived on August 21 without having played a game for the franchise.